Symptoms of latex allergy include watery or itchy eyes, wheezing, hives, flushing or a skin rash, itching, or swelling.

 The symptoms of a latex allergy may include itchy or watery eyes, wheezing, or hives.

 Another type of latex allergy is a rash that can appear after several days.

-A severe reaction may cause anaphylaxis, which is an emergency.
+A severe reaction may cause anaphylaxis, which is a life-threatening emergency.

 Staying away from products that have latex in them is the only way to treat or prevent this allergy.